-The Alzheimer Society of Manitoba is closely monitoring developments related to Coronavirus (COVID-19).
-Supporting the health and wellbeing of our local community.
+The Alzheimer Society of Manitoba is committed to supporting the health and wellbeing of our local community.
 Our offices and the delivery of programs and services are following provincial guidelines.

 - Increasing our capacity to connect with families by phone.

 Visit our We Can Help page to view the programs, services and resources available through the Alzheimer Society.